4th October, Thomas Lord Suite, Lord’s Cricket Ground, London

-The challenges faced in tackling air pollution have been in stark focus during 2017, with the importance of tackling the health and environmental challenges posed by the UK’s air quality high on the national news agenda.
+The challenges faced in tackling air pollution were a stark focus throughout 2017, with the importance of tackling the health and environmental challenges posed by the UK’s air quality high on the national news agenda.

-The 2017 National Air Quality Awards will recognise the efforts of individuals and organisations whose efforts have contributed to work to improve air quality.
+The 2018 National Air Quality Awards will recognise the work of individuals and organisations whose efforts have contributed to improve air quality.

 Local Authority & Public Sector Air Quality Initiative of the Year

 This award is given to the local authority, group of local authorities or public sector organisation(s), who have delivered an air quality project or programme which can be shown to be having a demonstrable effect on air quality.
 Results could, for example, reflect the level of emissions being reduced or could refer to the use of different transport modes or other actions.
 Councils and organisations should show how they played a part in the programme, although entries with the involvement of private sector partners will also be eligible for this category.

 Recognising that technology has an important part to play, this award is given for the product or innovative process which is seen as producing a notable benefit in moving to better air quality.
 The award could be given to the producer or designer of a component or mitigation technology for emissions, or for monitoring equipment that is new to the market.
 Entrants could come from a wide range of sectors or from individual companies producing technological solutions.

 Passenger Transport Air Quality Initiative of the Year

 This award goes to an organisation in the public or private sector, or across both, which can demonstrate how a passenger transport initiative has improved air quality in a locality or larger area.
 This could include work across transport methods or for one specific transportation method.
 Judges will also assess the cost benefits of the programme and its potential for uptake elsewhere.

 Vehicle Fleet Air Quality Initiative of the Year (prev.
 Freight Transport)